TheQuantumPhysicist/frigate-snap-sync/README.md

 This program is written to be virtually infinitely scalable, as much as you have processing power and bandwidth to upload.
 It is highly parallelizable (using Rust async) and can run on as many threads as needed.
 By default, it will use all the threads available.
 Obviously, it will not occupy them unless needed, as it is light-weight.

+## Security

+This software does not require opening or listening on any ports.
+No security measures are needed.
+Besides, this software is written with no unsafe code and has high standards for safety.

+The only note to be made is that the private(s) for accessing the storage server(s).
+It is assumed that you're using a dedicated remote server for your data storage.
+It is not recommended, for example, to use the same private key/identity file that you use on your public server that contains sensitive data.
+You can always spin up new ssh servers for data storage.
+Even better, do it through a dedicated VPN layer.

+The authors and contributors do not assume any responsibility for the any usage of this software, intended or not.

 ## Contribution

 I wrote this program to solve a problem I had.
 You're welcome to contribute.
 But please make sure to maintain the same code quality you'll see in the code.
 I like the saying "test everything like hell", and I try to follow this mantra as much as I can.